 The City Local Biodiversity Strategy has been developed in anticipation of future development encroaching into natural assets.
 The strategy aims to strategically plan natural area protection so that biodiversity conservation is incorporated into the City's planning and decision-making processes.
+At the time of writing, the City of Kalamunda is in the process of updating their Local Biodiversity Strategy.

-The Local Biodiversity Strategy identifies ecological linkages within or adjacent to the Forrestfield North area running east-west along Poison Gully Creek and north south through the eastern portion of the project area, generally picking up high quality remnant vegetation including the corridor adjacent to Roe Highway.
-It also states that there are opportunities to protect natural areas in public open space contributions within Forrestfield North.
+The Local Biodiversity Strategy identifies ecological linkages within or adjacent to the Forrestfield North High Wycombe South area running east-west along Poison Gully Creek and north south through the eastern portion of the project area, generally picking up high quality remnant vegetation including the corridor adjacent to Roe Highway.
+It also states that there are opportunities to protect natural areas in public open space contributions within Forrestfield North High Wycombe South.